Around 1 in 5 people diagnosed with cancer in the UK take part in a clinical trial.

 A study to understand more about soft tissue sarcoma

-This study is looking at samples of confirmed and possible (suspected) soft tissue sarcomas to try to understand more about how they develop.
+The aim of this study was to look at samples of confirmed and suspected soft tissue sarcomas, to learn more about how sarcoma develops.

 How to join a clinical trial

 Dr Ali Ismail

 Yorkshire Cancer Research